 Congratulations!
-You’re a conscientious saver with an eye on a comfortable retirement, and you regularly maximize your annual Individual Retirement Account (IRA) contributions.
-Then one day your tax advisor says, “Uh-oh, your IRA contribution isn’t a great idea this year.”
+You’re a conscientious saver with an eye on a comfortable retirement, and you regularly maximize your annual individual retirement account (IRA) contributions.
+Then one day your tax advisor says, “Uh-oh, part of your IRA contribution isn’t a great idea this year.”

 Say what?
-The reality is, there are a number of scenarios that could lead to this moment of truth: that you’ve got too much of a good thing.
-Luckily, the Internal Revenue Service has provided a mechanism to straighten things out.
+The reality is, there are a number of scenarios that could lead to this moment of truth: You’ve got too much of a good thing.
+Luckily, the Internal Revenue Service (IRS) has provided a mechanism to straighten things out.
 It’s called removal of excess contributions, or ROE, and it may help you right your unintentional wrong.

 The best news is that ROE is nearly as straightforward as it sounds, although there are a few things you need to know.

-The next important consideration is determining how much you need to remove.
+Second, consider your earnings on the excess.
+You’ll have to determine how much you need to remove.
 This may not sound too tricky, but tax law isn’t known for its simplicity.
-To determine how much you’ll need to trim in earnings, you (or your IRA custodian, or a trusted tax advisor) need to calculate the net income attributable (NIA).
+To determine how much you’ll need to trim in earnings, you (or your IRA custodian or a trusted tax advisor) need to calculate the net income attributable (NIA).
+And this can be a loss or a gain.

 Do you learn best by watching?
 Here's a short video to help you identify, understand, and correctly report a wash sale to the IRS.